simongcc/specified-csv-to-magento-csv-parser/README.md

 This is A Parser for converting a CSV in specified format to magento compatible product CSV.

 ##Preparations
-1. Assuem your product is already exist in Magento
+1. Assume your product is already exist in Magento
 2. A CSV with multiple price input in specified format

 ##Demo Format for the specified CSV